temujin9/mezovy/pcs/tabletop/ludwig floptr.md

-    Lethal Grace - Weapon Finesse, +1/2 vigilante to damage Sure Footed - full speed Stealth and Acrobatics Vital Punishment - Vital Strike, plus use once per round in Attack of Opportunity Feats
+    Lethal Grace - Weapon Finesse, +1/2 vigilante to damage Sure Footed - full speed Stealth and Acrobatics Vital Punishment - Vital Strike, plus use once per round in Attack of Opportunity

+Feats
   Combat Reflexes - +Dex AoO per round
-  Combat Stamina - 8pt pool of stamina, can use for up to +5 on an attack after roll, also synergies
+  Combat Expertise - -3 to attacks, +3 dodge to AC Combat Stamina - 8pt pool of stamina, can use for up to +5 on an attack after roll, also synergies
     Combat Reflexes - 5pts to second-try an AoO at -5 Vital Strike - 2pts to reroll 2 damage dice
-  Improvisation - +2 to unknown skills
+    Combat Expertise - stamina points to raise an attack roll also cancel Combat Expertise penalty Improvisation - +2 to unknown skills
   Improved Improvisation - halve unskilled penalty for unskilled equipment, +4 on unknown skills Improved Caster Level - +4 CL to extracts
-Traits
+  Vigilante Savant (Lethal Grace) - select a vigilante talent using half vigilante level Traits
   Elven Reflexes - +2 to initiative
   Lucky Tattoo - roll with advantage, once per game session (Simargl, god of luck & drunks)